-Member States shall ensure that, in legal proceedings aimed at ensuring the enforcement of any right or obligation related to the principle of equal pay between men and women for equal work or work of equal value, the courts or other competent authorities may order, at the request of the claimant and at the expense of the defendant:
+Member States shall ensure that in case of an infringement of rights or obligations related to the principle of equal pay [...] the courts or other competent authorities, in accordance with national[...] rules, may issue, at the request of the claimant and at the expense of the defendant: